omjunior/CarND-Advanced-Lane-Lines/README.md

 #### Perspective transform

-The perspective transform code is divided in two classes: ```AOIBuilder``` and ```PerspectiveTransformer```.
+The perspective transform code is divided into two classes: ```AOIBuilder``` and ```PerspectiveTransformer```.

-The first is a helper class used to define the mapping between point in the original and warped views.
+The first is a helper class used to define the mapping between a point in the original and warped views.
 Instead of defining fixed points, I found easier to give relative percentages of the whole screen.

-It's functionality can be see on the constructor:
+Its functionality can be seen on the constructor:

 ```python
     def __init__(self, width, height, bottom_width, bottom_y_pos, top_width, top_y_pos):